What is Learning Links?

 A volunteer committee reviews applications and makes funding decisions.
 Chosen applicants will be notified by mail at the end of May.
 An evaluation report will be required from all recipients following completion of their project.

 2013 Summertime Kids Grant Process

 - Thank you to all organizations that have applied for a Summertime Grant this year.
-We will be reviewing the applications in April and will respond to applicants by mid-May.
+Grant recipients have been announced.
+Please see the complete list below.

 Grants for Kids turns 20